dleufer/precourse-final-project/lodash/isArguments.md

 This function does not have very complex behavior, it's just a utility for use in more interesting code.
 It's a fancy & specific type check.

-### Input Analysis

-The most important consideration for the input is whether or not it is an Arguments object.
-After that you could either do a lot of conditional checks to rule out invalid types, but it's more straight forward to just check for the right type.

-Besides that it might be worth considering whether or not it is valid JavaScirpt.

 ### Test Cases

 ```js